Axel Anderson

 Axel Anderson (December 11, 1929 – December 16, 2012) was a German actor who was very popular in his adopted homeland of Puerto Rico.

 Biography

 Early life

 Anderson was born Axel Levy to a Jewish family in Berlin, Germany.
 In 1936 Anderson's family escaped the Holocaust by emigrating to Paraguay.
 Due to political instability in Paraguay, Anderson's family soon moved to Argentina.
 Anderson started acting as a teenager, working at the Teatro Alemán Independiente, a small theater troupe mainly composed of German expatriates who performed in German.

-During the 1950s, Anderson moved his young family to Bogotá, Colombia where he worked in theater.
+During the 1950s, Anderson moved his young family, including wife Helena, to Bogotá, Colombia where he worked in theater.
 The family later moved to the Dominican Republic.
 During his time in the Dominican Republic, Anderson reportedly clashed with the politics of the Rafael Trujillo regime, being forced to emigrate one more time.
 He and his family settled in Puerto Rico where they have remained ever since.